-Technical tax area: Commissioner's statements
+Technical tax area: Commissioner's statements and operational guidelines

 CS 12/01 Commissioner's Statement: Income tax treatment of accommodation payments, employer-provided accommodation and accommodation allowances